iturner72/ai_nyt/README.md

 # AI NYT

-This is a project meant to conquer this bounty set by [Bajajis](https://warpcast.com/balajis.eth/0x218b92a7)
+This is a project meant to conquer this bounty set by [Bajajis](https://warpcast.com/balajis.eth/0x218b92a7).
+Update (4/20/2022): I took a fat L on this project, but I use the site multiple times a week, so I'll continue working on it.
+It's very fun and I love the idea of farcaster clients.

 ## Installation